xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 is re-generated when the meta-model changes.

 5.3.2 Generating OAL and Compiling with MC-3020
+This option takes the same approach as the previous option with regard to building an archetype that generates OAL.
+However, the OAL is then deployed in a different rendition of the OOA of OOA in the C model compiler.

 The OOA of OOA is duplicated in stripped down form in `mcooa`.
-This model contains only the classes and none of the action langauge of the meta-model.
-This makes is much lighter weight and easier to work with than the OOA of OOA in `bp.core`.
+This model is a "bare meta-model" and contains only the classes and none of the action langauge of the meta-model.
+This makes is much lighter weight and easier-to-work-with than the OOA of OOA in `bp.core`.

 `docgen` is a model-based model compiler that interrogates user model data and generates documentation.
-It has in place all of the facilities to build the ooaofooa, load prebuilder output xtuml and run queries against the model data.
-Thus, it serves as the perfect prototyping environment for a model data query like an integrity checker.
+It has in place all of the facilities to build the ooaofooa, load prebuilder output and run queries against the model data.
+Thus, it serves as a convenient prototyping environment for model data queries such as that required for an integrity checker.

-It could also serve as the final solution.
+This approach could also serve as the final solution.
 The results could be packaged exactly like `docgen` is packaged.
 The build and packaging could be automated in the same way that `docgen` and `x2m` are automated.